-Organised social and recreational activities with other young people give teenagers with ASD the chance to pursue special interests or things they’re good at.
-This can help them build confidence, and they might also learn useful skills for employment in later years.
+Organised social and recreational activities with other young people give all teenagers the chance to explore interests or things they’re good at.
+These activities can build confidence, self-worth and wellbeing.
+They can also help teenagers learn useful skills for their social life and future employment.

-You could start by talking with your child with autism spectrum disorder (ASD) about the activities or groups she’s interested in.
+To find a good social or recreational activity for your autistic child, you could start by talking with your child about what they’re interested in.
 You and your child could think about:

-- activities she can do on her own
+- activities your child can do on their own

-- activities she can do with a group
+- activities your child can do with a group

-- new groups or activities that she could start herself
+- new groups or activities that your child could start

 - regular events for other teenagers with similar interests, strengths and needs.

-Sometimes you, an aide or another support person might need to speak up or ‘advocate’ for your child to make sure he’s included in the activities he’s interested in.
-Everyone has a right to engage in activities and use services in the community.
+Sometimes you, an aide or another support person might need to advocate for your child to make sure they’re included in the activities.
+Everyone has a right to do activities and use services in the community.